MA Degree Program

 Core Requirements

-Core Seminar Series: All students are required to enroll in Current Issues in Russian, East European, and Eurasian Studies (REES 200) in Autumn and Winter quarters (2 units total).
+Core Seminar Series: All students are required to enroll in REES 200.
+Current Issues in Russian, East European, and Eurasian Studies in Autumn and Winter quarters (2 units, total).
 The goal of this seminar series is to survey current methodological and substantive issues in Russian, East European and Eurasian studies, acquaint students with Stanford resources and faculty, and present professional development and career options.

 Electives